Let’s talk about your sidebar. Here is how can you change your sidebar if you are using a Genesis theme without changing it on all pages or posts.

 Did you know that you can have different sidebars based on the page, category, or even the post?
 Having different sidebars based on your content can help you ditch the sidebar clutter and only display what is useful exactly where you want it.

 Hooray!
 I’d love different sidebars!

-Depending on your theme, you most likely have a Primary Sidebar and Secondary Sidebar option, along with different layout options for the location of the sidebar(s).
+Depending on your Genesis theme, you most likely have a Primary Sidebar and Secondary Sidebar options, along with different layout options for the location of the sidebar(s).

 These options don’t always address all your needs.
 For example, you blog about recipes and crafts and it would be great to change your sidebar on each category page.